gamemanual0/gm0/source/docs/robot-design/drivetrains/holonomic.rst

 These are terrible mecanum wheels.
 They barely strafe and are super fragile.
 Just buy goBILDA mecanum wheels for $13 more.

-**Unrated:** `REV 75mm Mecanum Wheels`_ ($76.50 with team discount):
-At the time of writing, these mecanum wheels were just released and teams have not had a chance to test them.
-They are bearing based, similar to the top-ranked wheels and have an included adapter which allows them to attach to 5mm hex shaft.
-Additionally, these mecanum wheels are 75mm (~3in) in diameter, instead of the typical 4in.

 .. _goBILDA Mecanum Wheels: https://www.gobilda.com/3606-series-mecanum-wheel-set-bearing-supported-rollers-100mm-diameter/
 .. _Nexus Bearing Mecanum Wheel: https://www.superdroidrobots.com/shop/item.aspx/4-inch-nexus-mecanum-wheels-ball-bearing-set-of-4/1352/